-Let's say you want to translate from Japanese to English.
-Your speaker speaks Japanese, and you have an interpreter.
-Then you will need:
+Let's say you want to translate from Language1 to Language2.
+Your speaker speaks Japanese (for example), and you have an interpreter.

-- Ask the speaker to open another tab and go to stage 2
+- Ask the speaker to open another window through incognito mode and go to stage 2

-- Ask the interpreter to enter the room of stage # 1 (it is not necessary to go up on the stage, it is enough to be in this room as a listener) through incognito mode
+- Ask the interpreter to enter the room of Stage 1 (it is not necessary to go up on the stage, it is enough to be in this room as a listener) through incognito mode

 - Ask the interpreter to go to Stage 2 as a speaker and translate.

-The idea is that the translator receives sound from tab # 1, and he can speak another language for the audience of stage # 2.
+The idea is that the translator receives sound from Stage 1, and he can speak another language for the audience of Stage 2.

-If the speaker wants to share the screen, they can do it at two browser tabs.
+If the speaker wants to share the screen, they can do it at two browser windows.

 If you have multiple speakers, this can work too, but they will have to go to two stages.